 - The PEB Program shall provide information on the Employer Sponsored Insurance Premium Payment Program on its website and in an open enrollment publication annually.

 - The Employer will pay the entire premium costs for each bargaining unit employee for basic life, basic long-term disability and dental insurance coverage.

 - To support the statewide goal for a healthy and productive workforce, employees are encouraged to participate in a Well-Being Assessment survey.
 Employees will be granted work time and may use a state computer to complete the survey.

 - The Coalition of Unions agrees to partner with the Employer to educate their members on the wellness program and encourage participation.
-Eligible, enrolled subscribers shall have the option to earn an annual one hundred twenty-five dollars ($125.00) or more wellness incentive in the form of reduction in deductible or deposit into the Health Savings Account upon successful completion of required Smart Health Program activities.
+Eligible, enrolled subscribers who register for the Smart Health Program and complete the Well-Being Assessment will be eligible to receive a twenty-five dollar ($25) gift certificate.
+In addition, eligible, enrolled subscribers shall have the option to earn an annual one hundred twenty-five dollars ($125.00) or more wellness incentive in the form of reduction in deductible or deposit into the Health Savings Account upon successful completion of required Smart Health Program activities.
 During the term of this Agreement, the Steering Committee created by Executive Order 13-06 shall make recommendations to the PEBB regarding changes to the wellness incentive or the elements of the Smart Health Program.

 - The parties will meet at least quarterly, or more often if requested by either party, to discuss, in good faith the development of a fitness incentive program.

 Memorandum of Understanding #1